SumithBaddam/academic-kickstart/content/authors/admin/_index.md

 I am enrolled as a graduate student in Data Science at Indiana University Bloomington and will be graduating by May 2021.

-Prior to joining IUB, I worked as a Data Scientist at Cisco Systems Inc. for 2.5 years.
-My key focus was on building large-scale machine learning models to improve the quality of Cisco Software products.
-I have worked on
+I worked as a Data Scientist at Cisco Systems Inc. for 2.5 years.
+My key focus was on building large-scale machine learning models to improve the quality of Cisco's software products.
+While working at Cisco, I have filed a patent and have published 2 papers in predictive modeling.

+Prior to joining Cisco, I have graduated with Masters and Bachelors in Technology in Information Technology from IIIT-Bangalore.

+Internships -